-- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio: the "Tx" indicator in the individual codec control window window, in the general configuration screen Tx In gain and in the list view will change to green. - Go to general configuration screen and configure "INTERFACE" as "SIP, Proxy based":
+- Ensure that the equipment is powered up and controlled by the software. - Establish the appropriate audio configuration (analog/digital/AoIP input mode, gains, routing of inputs to the codec, suitable encoding). - Check that there is incoming audio to the channel (CH1 or CH2) that we are going to use to establish the communication: the "Tx" indicator in the individual codec control window in the general configuration screen will change to green . - Go to general configuration screen and configure "INTERFACE" as "SIP, Proxy based".